 My name is Ryan Tan.
-I’m a software engineer from Singapore, specializing in game engine/tools development.
+I’m a software engineer from Singapore, specializing in game engines, graphics programming and editor tooling.

 I thrive in creative and collaborative environments where hard work and passion for making games are valued.
-I firmly believe in the concept of “idea refraction”, whereby each fresh design concept is made better through iterated contributions from other team members.
+I firmly believe in the concept of “idea refraction”, whereby a product is continuously refined through iterated contributions from other team members.

 I honestly can't remember when I first started.
 When my father first brought home a Gamecube in the early 2000s, I knew there was something special about this medium and its ability to bring fun and enjoyment to people's lives.
 My fondest memories are of watching my family play classics such as "Battle for Middle Earth" and "Dynasty Warriors" whilst I relentlessly backseat game from the side.
 Oh how the carefree days have gone by...